brajeshwar/brajeshwar.github.io/_posts/2010/2010-10-06-rims-playbook-vs-apples-ipad-whos-winning.md

----
-layout: post
-title: RIM's PlayBook vs Apple's iPad - Who's Winning!
+# RIM's PlayBook vs Apple's iPad - Who's Winning!
----

 This could mark the beginning of another battle in the world of technology. <a href="http://www.rim.com/">Research In Motion</a> is all geared up to launch its latest PlayBook which supposedly stands as a threat to <a href="http://www.apple.com/ipad/">Apple iPad</a>.
 The iPad has for a long time been catering to users' needs of enjoying audio and visual media such as books, periodicals, movies, music, and games, as well as web content in a tablet computer format.